As set out in 'Start a CLT - Setting up and Building Membership', there are only a limited number of legal forms that

 How does it work?

 Before you do anything you will need to identify your aims and ambitious as well as the ethos of your CLT and what legal form is right for you.
 Please review the Introduction to Legal Formats document, available to download from the bottom of the page, and the CLT Handbook found in the Members' Area.
 Please also talk to your CLT Umbrella or CLT Fund technical adviser or get proper legal advice if required.

-If you have chosen to adopt the Community Benefit Society structure, we have two versions of the CLT Model Rules.
+If you have chosen to adopt the Community Benefit Society structure, we have two versions of the CLT Model Rules - charitable and non-charitable.
+You can download a briefing on charitable status and CBS incorporation from the bottom of this page.
 You should also look at other versions of Rules for CLTs to see what is best suited to your objectives.
-Several other organisations have model rules, including the Somerset Coorporative Society and the Plunkett Foundation.
-You should note that the current National CLT Network model rules do not make provisions for fundraising through a share issue - we are in the final stages of registering a new set of rules that do provide for these.
+Several other organisations have model rules, including the Somerset Cooperative Society and the Plunkett Foundation.
+You should note that the current National CLT Network model rules now make provisions for fundraising through a share issue.
 Please find PDF versions of our current CLT Model Rules available to review at the bottom of the page.

 If you have decided to use the National CLT Network's Model Rules we have to process your rules on your behalf.
 This is called the sponsorship service.